finagle/finch/docs/json.md

 --

-Finch uses type classes `io.finch.Encode` and `io.finch.Deocde` to make its JSON support pluggable.
+Finch uses type classes `io.finch.Encode` and `io.finch.Decode` to make its JSON support pluggable.
-Thus in most of the cases it's not necessary to make any code changes (except for import statements) while switching the JSON backend.
+Thus in most of the cases it's not necessary to make any code changes (except for import statements) while switching the underlying JSON library.

 Finch comes with a rich support of many modern JSON libraries.
-While it's totally possible to use Finch with runtime reflection based libraries such as [Jackson][jackson], it's highly recommended to use compile-time based solutions such as [Circe][circe] and [Argonaut][argonaut].
-When starting out, Circe would be the best possible choice as a JSON library due to its great performance and lack of boilerplate.
+While it's totally possible to use Finch with runtime reflection based libraries such as [Jackson][jackson], it's highly recommended to use compile-time based solutions such as [Circe][circe] and [Argonaut][argonaut] instead.
+When starting out, Circe would be the best possible choice as a JSON library due to its great performance and a lack of boilerplate.

 Use the following instructions to enable support for a particular JSON library.